RemiBERNHARD/Membership_Inference_Attacks/README.md

 <a name="reinj">1</a>: Miguel Solinas,  Stephane Rousset  , Romain Cohendet, Yannick Bourrier, Marion Mainsant, Anca Molnos, Marina Reyboz, and Martial Mermillod.
-BENEFICIAL EFFECT OF COMBINED REPLAY FOR CONTINUAL LEARNING.
+Beneficial Effect of Combined Replay for Continual Learning.
 In *International Conference on Agents and Artificial Intelligence, 2021*